ct540/bis015L_project/README.md

 # bis015L_project
-Our final project for BIS015L.
+Welcome to the repository for our final project for BIS015L!

 We chose to focus on disease prevalence in California.